Side-effects of chemotherapy

 Your child’s haemoglobin (Hb) levels will be monitored by blood tests, so that action can be taken if they fall too low.

-Iron levels may also be monitored by blood tests, as iron is needed to produce the haemoglobin, that carries the oxygen around the body.
+Iron levels may also be monitored by blood tests.
+This is because iron is needed to produce the haemoglobin that carries the oxygen around the body.

 Children are not generally iron deficient when on chemotherapy.
-However, giving your child foods that are rich in iron (red meat, leafy vegetables, such as broccoli and watercress, nuts, dried fruit and beans) may help to ensure that your child’s haemoglobin levels do not drop too low by maintaining their iron levels.
+However, giving your child foods that are rich in iron may help to ensure that your child’s haemoglobin levels do not drop too low by maintaining their iron levels.
+This may include red meat, leafy vegetables, such as broccoli and watercress, nuts, dried fruit and beans.

 Of those children who experience anaemia, some will have Hb levels that fall too low.
 These may need to have a blood transfusion to increase their number of red blood cells.